thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="export-object"}
 ## Export an object
 You can export [one object at a time](#export-one), or export [more than one object as a zip file](#export-zip-file), or SpotApp.
 The SpotApp contains a document called the `Manifest` file, which defines the objects you exported, and their underlying data sources.
-It also contains the `joins.tml` file, which defines the joins each object uses.
 To create and export custom SpotApps, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html#create-spotapps).

-{% include note.html content="You cannot export the joins file for an object by itself.
-Instead, you must export an object and its dependents, or multiple objects, with or without dependents.
-However, you can import a joins file by itself." %}

 {: id="export-one"}
 ### Export one object